makism/dyconnmap/CONTRIBUTING.md

 #### Contributing code

-Thanks for your interest in contributing code to `dynfunconn`!
+Thanks for your interest in contributing code to `dyconnmap`!

 Either fork or create a pull request on our Github page.